 Nexcess brings together the best premium software for WordPress to help you save time and money on finding the best WordPress plugins to use.
 Nexcess Installer Plugin allows you to leverage industry-leading solutions for better performance and security, improved SEO, and advanced ecommerce functionality, free of extra charge.

 FCP and LCP are important for core web vitals

 First Contentful Paint and Largest Contentful Paint are the most important user-centric metrics for measuring the performance of your WordPress website and the overall user experience.

 Marking the time stamp where the user sees the first content element and the largest content element of a web page, FCP and LCP indicate whether the visitor will stay or abandon the site.

 With LCP being one of the three metrics that form Google Core Web Vitals, First Contentful Paint and Largest Contentful Paint account for around 10% of your WordPress website’s total performance score.
 Following the nine steps outlined in this article will help you significantly reduce delays in content rendering and achieve better Google ranking.

 Nexcess has been offering managed hosting optimized for WordPress to help break the limits and bring content closer to your website visitors.
-A fully scalable infrastructure with an enterprise-grade application stack, a built-in lightning-fast CDN, and advanced caching options will help you build a strong online presence and stand out from the competition.
+A fully scalable infrastructure with an enterprise-grade application stack, a built-in lightning-fast CDN powered by Cloudflare, and advanced caching options will help you build a strong online presence and stand out from the competition.